jcarterlab/The-Pursuit-of-Happiness/The_Pursuit_of_Happiness.md

 the high availability of data.
 A better approach however would have been to impute them through machine learning predictions based on NA free columns.
-Also, data for sunshine hours were simulated across multiple years by duplicating a each country’s value multiple times.
+Also, data for sunshine hours were simulated across multiple years by duplicating each country’s value multiple times.
 Although these values are not likely to change much each year, this is generally not a good practice and should be avoided where possible.